xmtp/libxmtp/xmtp/README.md

     - SESSION_CREATED: There is existing session state with that installation

 Message:
-    - UNINITIALIZED: The message has not been encrypted yet
+    - UNPROCESSED: The message has not been encrypted yet
     - LOCALLY_COMMITTED: The outbound payloads have been constructed
     - RECEIVED: The message is inbound and was retrieved from the network